squidfunk/mkdocs-material/docs/getting-started.md

 git clone https://github.com/squidfunk/mkdocs-material.git
 ```

-This is especially useful if you want to extend the theme and use partials.
+This is especially useful if you want to extend the theme and override some
-The theme will reside in the folder `mkdocs-material/material`.
+parts of the theme.
+The theme will reside in the folder
+`mkdocs-material/material`.

 ## Usage